-HEOP 130 Backhoe and Excavator (Sim Lab) 3 cr.
+HEOP 130 Backhoe, Excavator & Bulldozer (Sim Lab) 3 cr.

-This course will introduce students to the basic operation of a backhoe and/or excavator to perform fundamental procedures required for operation on the job site.
+This course will introduce students to the basic operation of a backhoe, an excavator and a bulldozer to perform fundamental procedures required for operation on the job site.
 This simulation lab will provide students with opportunity to practice basic backhoe and excavator operations repetitively.
 This lab will develop proficiency in preparation for an internship.

-Corequisite(s): HEOP-110, HEOP-130
+Corequisite(s): HEOP-100, HEOP-115

-HEOP 145 Site Finishing & Grades 3 cr.
+HEOP 145 Site Finishing & Grades